slu-soc5650/course-website/content/getting-started/index.md

 ### Software Installation
 Now that your computer is up-to-date

 1. The computing language `R` needs to be downloaded and installed.
 You can download it from the [`R`'s website](https://cloud.r-project.org).
 Choose "Download R for (Mac) OS X" or "Download R for Windows".
 Windows users should look for a link that says "install R for the first time".
-Both macOS and Windows users should install `R` version 3.4.3, known as "Kite Eating Tree". **If you already have `R` installed on your computer, make sure you are running version 3.4.3.**
+Both macOS and Windows users should install `R` version 3.4.3, known as "Kite Eating Tree".[^1] **If you already have `R` installed on your computer, make sure you are running version 3.4.3.**

 2. RStudio is a graphical user interface for `R` that will make learning the language and using it much, much easier.
 You should download the *free* version of RStudio from [their website](https://www.rstudio.com/products/rstudio/download/#download).
 Choose the appropirate installer for your platform. **If you already have RStudio installed on your computer, make sure you are running version 1.1.383.**